Clooos/Bubble-Card/README.md

 ## Tap, double tap and hold actions

 You can also use HA default tap actions, double tap actions and hold actions on the icons of the buttons, the pop-ups and the covers.
-This allows you to display the “more info” window by holding the icon and to turn on/off the lamp of a slider by a single tap for example.
+This allows you to display the “more info” window by holding the icon and to turn on/off the lamp of a slider by a single tap, for example.

 This is still experimental and only available in YAML for now.